 The penalty area is delimited by a line running

 parallel to and at a distance of 13 metres from the

-foul committed by a player in his own side but
+A serious foul committed by a player outside

-outside

-the penalty area may result in a
+the penalty area may result in a penalty kick

 penalty kick is taken like a penalty shot except for

-the fact that it is taken from the 13
+the fact that it is taken from the 13 metre line.

 Substitutions can only be made when the ball is out of